About

 I didn't get well, but learned to live an interesting life within my limitations based on desk-top publishing from my hammock.
 I couldn't think sitting up, but if my head was propped, as in a hammock, and I didn't have a deadline, I could wait for the right word to come.
 I asked a friend how I could make a contribution to the ground-breaking environmental work that was going on in Belize with my computer.
 He said, "If the Belize Audubon Newsletter could come out regularly, that would really help."
 So, I walked into the Belize Audubon Society office and volunteered.
 That was 1989 and I am still doing their newsletter.

-Then a friend asked me to type up her late mother's poetry for the family.
+Then my friend Dorothy Beveridge asked me to type up her late mother's poetry for the family.
 I suggested we do a book of them, so Poetry and Me a Poet by Mary Constance Belknap Straughn became my first book.
 I registered with the Caribbean Community (CARICOM) as a Belizean publisher and got an ISBN publisher prefix for the international book numbering system.

 I had heard about the environmental work in Belize, but the cultural diversity was a pleasant surprise.
 There are four indigenous languages with cultures to go along with them, as well as several lively immigrant languages and cultures.
 I was interested in Garifuna, so I wanted to go to a Garifuna village.
 Some little boys came to my house selling bread, who were not from Caye Caulker.
 They said they were from Hopkins.
 When I said I wanted to visit, one said, "Mrs. Marcella Lewis teaches Garifuna to people like you."
 That seemed like a pointed message, so I went to Hopkins and looked up Mrs. Marcella Lewis.
 I told her that I didn't have money to pay her for language lessons, but suppose we use her work as the text for my lessons and in return I make a book.
 Her answer was, "Better than that would be nonsense!"
 So, Walagante Marcella: Marcella Our Legacy was my second book, a bilingual one in Garifuna and English.